-The Faculty Board is overall responsible for mission and vision, long-term strategy, funding and allocation of resources, recruitment and staffing, educational portfolio, quality of teaching, and research issues.
-Within the budget the School has autonomy to decide on its organisational structure, educational portfolio, recruitment, staffing, and outreach activities.
+The Faculty Board has overall responsibility for the mission and vision, long-term strategy, funding and allocation of resources, recruitment and staffing, educational portfolio, quality of teaching, and research issues.
+Within the budget, the School has autonomy to decide on its organisational structure, educational portfolio, recruitment, staffing, and outreach activities.

-A number of sub-committees reports to the Board, e.g. the Appointments Council, the Affirmative Action Council, the PhD Studies Council, and the Health, Environment & Security Council.
+A number of sub-committees report to the Board, e.g. the Appointments Council, the Affirmative Action Council, the PhD Studies Council, and the Health, Environment & Security Council.

 The Management Team of the School consists of the Dean, two vice Deans and the Head of Dean's Office.
 The Dean is responsible for the School's strategy (including its implementation) and the School's relationship with the society and business community.
 The Dean also has the formal responsibility for staffing, financial administration, infrastructure etc.

 The Management Team is advised and supported by the Senior Management Council, composed of Heads of departments and research centres.
 Each department elects its own Department Board.
 Responsibility for budgets is delegated to the Heads of department who report to the Dean.

 The School is working in a matrix structure with, on the one hand, departments, and on the other hand, activity spheres (e.g. undergraduate programmes, Master's programmes, PhD programmes, and Centres of Excellence).
 A number of sub-committees prepare and discuss concerns in educational and research questions before such questions are decided either by the Faculty Board, by the Dean, or the Management team, e.g. the Education Council, the PhD Studies Council, and the Research Council.